MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-log-collection-overview-tzl.md

 You agree to periodic automatic log collections by Microsoft based only on Azure Stack Hub system health alerts.
 You also acknowledge and consent to the upload and retention of those logs in an Azure storage account managed and controlled by Microsoft.

-The data will be used only for the purpose of troubleshooting system health alerts and won't be used for marketing, advertising, or any other commercial purposes without your consent.
-The data can be retained for up to 90 days and any data Microsoft collects will be handled in accordance with our [standard privacy practices](https://privacy.microsoft.com/).
+The data will be used only troubleshooting system health alerts and won't be used for marketing, advertising, or any other commercial purposes without your consent.
+The data can be retained for up to 90 days and any data Microsoft collects will be handled following our [standard privacy practices](https://privacy.microsoft.com/).

 Any data previously collected with your consent won't be affected by the revocation of your permission.